 During the eighth season of The Middle, Patricia was interviewed by Christianity Today and asked about what she draws upon as an actress and what serves as inspiration to her.
-“The Middle has been really challenging for me, because it’s single camera,” she explains.
+“The Middle has been really challenging for me, because it’s single camera,” she explained.
 “With Raymond, it was like putting on a little play every week.
 Everything went in order.
 There’s an audience.
 The Middle is all out of order, you’re only present for your scenes.
 There’s no audience.
 You don’t see what else is going on.
 I’m still learning after eight years, still toying, fiddling with how to approach it.
 The lack of stability is actually a great way to live, because you’re fooling yourself if you think anything in life is stable.
 People take things for granted and are shocked when things are taken away from them.
 I learned that early on when my mother passed away.”

-“Inspiration,” she adds, “is my excuse for watching a ton of TV.
+“Inspiration,” she added, “is my excuse for watching a ton of TV.
 I love watching performances that inspire me, and it’s fun to show my kids some of the movies that I love.
 I just watched Ordinary People for the umpteenth time.
 That movie holds up on every level.
 It’s so moving and profound [on themes of] grief, suffering family loss, and how particular family members deal with it.”

 Carol’s Second Act is created by Emily Halpern and Sarah Haskins, who most recently created the sitcom Trophy Wife.
 Patricia will also be serving as an executive producer of the show, which will air on CBS.

 And be sure to check out our Classic TV & Film Podcast, bringing you interviews with your favorite stars.